TechTrainOps/enterprise-azure-landing-zone-platform/docs/architecture/README.md

 Networking resources such as VNets, subnets and NSGs remain owned by Networking.

-Monitoring resources such as DCRs, DCR associations and alerts remain owned by Monitoring.
+Monitoring resources such as Data Collection Rules, associations and alerts remain owned by Monitoring.

 ### Governance